ethanlabs101/rofi-emulator-menu/retro-fi-mds/backgrounds.md

 - Retro Wave
 - Arcade Classic

-Import your own backgrounds or try any of the above with the [Theme Editor]() tool.
+To change your background read the [Theme Editor]() tool md for instructions.

 ---